Blog

 Even cockroaches, which are not defined as a social species, seek out each other’s company.
 When they are kept in isolation, they have significantly reduced lifespans.
 Like us, they enjoy hanging out together – when they drink, when they eat.

 Their molting is a magical moment of transformation.
-The roach walks up and down the wall to make sure it has enough room, then it hangs upside down and drops out of it’s old skin.
+The roach walks up and down the wall to make sure it has enough room, then it hangs upside down and drops out of its old skin.
 The newly emerged roach is white and delicate and soft.
 Cockroach sex lasts for nearly an hour.
 The female mates once, consequently is quite choosy, and then is pregnant for life.

 CONCLUSION